Faizahmad-S/SQL_PROJECT/README.md

 ## 💡 What I Learned
 Analyzing the job postings data provided several meaningful insights into the data analyst job market, especially regarding salaries, skill demand, and the technologies that offer the greatest career advantage.

-**1. High-Paying Opportunities Exist in Both Remote and London Roles** : The highest-paying data analyst jobs are not limited to remote positions — several competitive roles are located in London, offering strong salaries comparable to fully remote positions.
+**1. High-Paying Opportunities Exist in Both Remote and London Roles** : The highest-paying data analyst jobs are not limited to remote positions-several competitive roles are located in London, offering strong salaries comparable to fully remote positions.

 **2. Top-Paying Jobs Often Come From Well-Established Companies** : By joining job postings with company data, the results showed that high-paying positions frequently originate from larger or more reputable companies.